Signed in as:

 filler@godaddy.com

-We’re excited to welcome you to Emory’s campus in Atlanta, Georgia this fall!
+We’re excited to welcome you to Emory’s campus in Atlanta, Georgia this fall for!
 This year’s conference features our signature 24-hour committee, crisis committees with villains that just won’t quit, and GAs focused on building a sustainable future.
 We can’t wait to share this year’s lineup of committees—see you soon!

-Model United Nations at Emory XIV is the twelfth consecutive conference held by the International Relations Association at Emory University.
+Model United Nations at Emory XIV is the fourteenth consecutive conference held by the International Relations Association at Emory University.
 In recent years, we have been known for providing delegates with unique and interesting challenges in our committees, and this year will be no different!
-Join Emory University in October for MUNE XIV!

 Our secretariat and staffers build upon years of experience with every successive conference and relentlessly strive to ensure each MUNE is better than the last.
 We take delegate feedback seriously and actively seek the input of our delegates in the continued growth and development of our conference.